modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/14_scEmailOrderRowField.md

-The Email Order Row Field chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scEmailOrderRowField chunk is used by the [Email Configuration](../Manager/Administration/Emails) for formatting custom product fields.

 ## Default scEmailOrderRowField chunk